The Sharing Group Discussion: Can Reason Alone Prove the Existence of God?

 Brother Justin Taylor: According to the CIA World Factbook, almost 75% of the world’s 775 million illiterate adults are concentrated in ten countries.
 They are, in descending order: India, China, Pakistan, Bangladesh, Nigeria, Ethiopia, Egypt, Brazil, Indonesia, and the Democratic Republic of the Congo.
 Women represent two-thirds of all illiterate adults globally.
 Extremely low literacy rates are focused in three regions: South Asia, West Asia and Sub-Saharan Africa.
 The global literacy rate for all people aged 15 and over is 84.1%.
 The global literacy rate for all males is 88.6% and the rate for all females is 79.7%.

 Again, I agree with you, Brother Colin.
 I find it hard to reconcile how God would leave those 775 million with no way to find Him.
-There is the possibility that others may help them in other ways but we have seen through the ages what happens when people do not find their own way to Revelation.
+There is the possibility that others may help them in other ways, but we have seen through the ages what happens when people do not find their own way to Revelation.
 It becomes the perspective of the giver, the priests and preachers, who determine what is to be known.
-I would think it is the signs, the marks, which God has Put there for us to see which are the stronger then the texts.
+I would think it is the signs, the marks, which God has Put there for us to see which are the stronger than the texts.
 The text is putting God’s laws into a human frame so that we can understand.
 But God, in the world, is as easy to evaluate by a glance, a smell, a sound.
-I am having trouble with the aspect of signifying though.
+I am having trouble with the aspect of signifying, though.
 Then, we can reason what these things mean by the brain we are given.

 Brother Abdul-Halim Vazquez: Brother James Currie, you said, “I am not sure that mathematics proves anything interesting either, unless applied to the real world.
 That application to the real world also requires certain axiomatic assumptions, but these are also probably not to your level of mathematical rigour.
 However, it is precisely those sorts of axiomatic assumptions that allow the theological deductions we are speaking about.”

 Yes, that is fair.
 Almost all of what we believe is based on assumption, even in terms of scientific knowledge; that is not certain either.
-The most we can say is “we have made this guess and it seems to be consistent with our observations.”
-But that is still not deductive reasoning either.
+The most we can say is, “we have made this guess, and it seems to be consistent with our observations.”
+But that is still not deductive reasoning, either.
 But scientific knowledge is not certain either.
 Every once in a while, new knowledge comes along which leads scientists to alter their paradigms.
-Technically, I am a very radical skeptic.
+Technically, I am a very radical sceptic.
 But in order to live in the world, we all make small leaps of faith, assumptions which make sense for us.
 And we can try to make those leaps small.
 But it is not going to be absolutely certain.
 Maybe one day, you are going to bump into Morpheus and your entire understanding of the world can change.

 Brother James Currie: Science is an inductive process, but relies on a priori philosophical assumptions.
 For instance, regarding causality, which can form the starting point for theological deductions.